timblair/cv/README.md

 of large-scale web-based application development and planning, from initial concept, application architecture and development, through to the operational concerns of datastores and hosting platforms.
-Also a strong team leader, focussing on marrying development best-practices with the business goals of the project in hand.
+Also a strong team leader, focusing on marrying development best-practices with the business goals of the project in hand.
 I also have experience working at senior management level, including elements of strategic planning.